Tumko Na Bhool Paayenge: Plot

-Mehak gives both the guys' portable video recorders, so that they can prove their innocence if anything goes wrong.
-Soon, the Inspector takes them to the Chief Minister (Sadashiv Amrapurkar) & his aide (Anjan Srivastav).
-They plan to enact an attack on the CM, making the opposition look dirty in the eyes of the people & garnering sympathy votes for the CM.
-However, when Ali is trying to fake the shooting, somebody really kills the CM.
-The police start chasing Ali, thinking that he is the killer & Ali flees.
+Mehak gives both the guys portable video recorders so that they can prove their innocence if anything goes wrong.
+Soon, the Inspector takes them to the Chief Minister and his aide.
+They plan to enact an attack on the CM, making the opposition look dirty in the eyes of the people and garnering sympathy votes for the CM.
+However, when Ali is trying to fake the shooting, somebody kills the CM.
+The police start chasing Ali, thinking that he is the killer and Ali flees.

 After recovering his memory, Ali realizes that the CM's aide took advantage of the plan to become CM himself.
 Meanwhile, Ali learns that Inder made Mehak his wife to save her from harassment.
 Ali tries to tell the truth to the Inspector but realizes that nobody believes him.
 In an attack, when Ali goes aboard a local train, the remaining memories come to him.
-He remembers boarding the train the same way on the day of the assassination, where Inder met him & confessed to killing the CM.
-Thereafter, Inder shot Ali to hide the truth & threw his body in a river.
+He remembers boarding the train the same way on the day of the assassination, where Inder met him and confessed to killing the CM.
+Thereafter, Inder shot Ali to hide the truth and threw his body in a river.
 Suddenly, the Inspector confronts him, and Ali convinces the Inspector by telling the truth.

-Ali goes to Mehak & tells her everything.
+Ali goes to Mehak and tells her everything.
 He realizes that there must be some incriminating evidence in Inder's tapes.
 As he plays a tape, Mehak witnesses in horror Inder striking the deal with the CM's aide.
 Ali notifies Inder that he remembers everything now.
 Inder, along with his cronies, come to kill Ali, and Mehak dies in the process.
 This angers Ali, and he kills the goons.
 Inder and Ali have a hand-to-hand fight.
 Ali demands Inder an explanation for his actions.

-Inder reveals that he was always second best with Ali around & that even Mehak, whom he secretly loved, chose Ali over him.
-Also, Ali always got money & fame more easily than Inder.
+Inder reveals that he was always second best with Ali around and that even Mehak, whom he secretly loved, chose Ali over him.
+Also, Ali always got money and fame more easily than Inder.
 Inder reveals that he had sent the goons to kill Rahim Chacha, thus manipulating Ali to take the offer.
 Also, when Ali came back to Bombay, Inder saw him.
 Inder was the sniper whom Ali's brother, Munna, saw.

-Ali kills Inder in combat and afterwards broadcasts Inder's tape over the cable TV network, thus freeing himself from his charges & putting the present CM in the dock.
+Ali kills Inder in combat and afterward broadcasts Inder's tape over the cable TV network, thus freeing himself from his charges and putting the present CM in the dock.
 He returns to the village and marries Muskaan, just as planned.